cheqd/data-api/workers/query_circulating_supply/README.md

 ## Environment variables

-* `watchlist` - a list of addresses.
+* `DENY_LIST` - a list of addresses.
 Balances of that addresses will be subtracted from total supply.
 Format:

 ```json
 ["cheqd13wvtjk3v5g4q7pema74nv9lrarr8e6vlx93zat",